 Most couples today prefer to plan their families around success and comfort in job and home, and thanks to reliable birth control pills like Loestrin 24 Fe, you can avoid unwanted pregnancies until you are confident in your ability to support a child.
 When you believe you are ready to begin your family, after stopping hormone-based contraceptives to have a baby, you should be an expectant mom within a year — unless your daily habits continue hindering your ability to conceive.
-Studies show the following common lifestyle choices can decrease your chances of getting pregnant.
+Studies show the following common lifestyle choices can decrease your conception chances.

 Relying on Problems Foods